Kirana15/KRISHI-JNAN/README.md

 # KRISHI-JNAN
-*Krishi-Jñāna* is a smart agricultural web platform designed to empower farmers by recommending the most suitable crops based on their local conditions *and* predicting expected *market prices at harvest time*.
+*Krishi-Jñāna* is a smart agricultural web platform designed to empower farmers by recommending the most suitable crops based on their local conditions and predicting expected market prices at harvest time.
 This two-stage system blends soil science and data-driven forecasting to improve farm decisions and increase profitability.

 Key Features